 Viral vector vaccines

 AstraZeneca is not the only company developing a non-replicating viral vector vaccine.
-The Chinese pharmaceutical company CanSino Biologics is doing the same.
+The Chinese pharmaceutical company CanSino Biologics is doing the same, in collaboration with the Beijing Institute of Biotechnology.
 Viral vectors are genetically engineered to carry a piece of a virus.
 They are then further modified to produce a protein such as the SARS-CoV-2 spike protein that can then be recognised by the immune system to elicit an immune response.

 In a comprehensive ‘vaccine tracker’ report, Emily Chung from CBC News in Canada lays out the pros and cons of the various vaccines being developed.